 Safety and crucial support networks for local children and families

 Dave will bring his decades of community leadership and service to the Office of the District Attorney.
 He will work with County Agencies, Community Organizations, and Churches to devote resources to diversion programs, treating addiction and mental illness.
 Ulster County needs a DA who will lead on these issues, not follow.

-For the past 15 years, Dave has supported at-risk youth in our community as a board member of Family of Woodstock and the Rip Van Winkle Council of the Boy Scouts of America, where he has served on the board for [over]10 years.
-Dave has mentored [thousands/hundreds] of kids as a basketball coach for decades.
+For the past 15 years, Dave has supported at-risk youth in our community as a board member of Family of Woodstock and the Rip Van Winkle Council of the Boy Scouts of America, where he has served on the board for over 10 years.
+Dave has mentored hundreds of kids as a basketball coach over the decades.

 Dave helped found Ulster County Habitat for Humanity and the Ralph Darmstadt Homeless Shelter.
 Dave has served on the Ulster County Board of Health for two terms and is a board member of Caring Hands Soup Kitchen and Midtown Rising.